Nikon F2: Viewfinders

-However, it was the F2's interchangeable viewfinders (also known as "heads") that marked it as a truly professional-level SLR and was its greatest strength.
-By providing updated heads every few years, Nippon Kogaku was able to introduce new versions of the F2 and keep the basic body in the latest technology until production ended in 1980.
+The F2's interchangeable viewfinders (also known as "heads") marked it as a professional-level SLR and was considered by consumers one of its biggest strengths.
+By providing updated heads every few years, Nikon was able to introduce new versions of the F2 and keep the basic body in the latest technology until production ended in 1980.
 Note that F2 heads were often sold separately from the body, mostly in black finish with about 10% in chrome, and it is therefore not unusual to see body/head combinations with mismatched serial numbers and/or colors.

 The head on the basic Nikon F2 was called the Nikon DE-1.
 It provided a virtually 100% accurate viewing image, but was a plain pentaprism eyelevel viewing head with no built-in light meter and so had no metering or exposure information display, except for a flash-ready light.
 Unlike the other heads, about 90% of DE-1s were chrome finished.
 It was unpopular because of the lack of a built-in meter, but remained available for the life of the F2.
 F2 bodies with DE-1 finders maintain the highest prices on the secondary market.

 If a pentaprism head with a built-in light meter was mounted on the F2, the camera became an F2 Photomic.
-However, since Nippon Kokagu made five different metering heads over the life of the F2, there were five different F2 Photomic versions.
+However, since Nikon made five different metering heads over the life of the F2, there were five different F2 Photomic versions.
 The use of any Photomic head requires that batteries (two S76 or A76, or SR44 or LR44) be installed in the F2 body to power the head's electronics.

 The original Nikon F2 Photomic, packaged with the Nikon DP-1 head, was manufactured from 1971 to 1977.
 The DP-1 had a center-the-needle exposure control system using a galvanometer needle pointer moving between horizontally arranged +/– over/underexposure markers at the bottom of the viewfinder to indicate the readings of the built-in 60/40 percent centerweighted, cadmium sulfide (CdS) light meter versus the photographer's actual camera selections.
 Flanking the needle array on the left and right were a readout of the camera set f-stop and shutter speed, respectively.
 The needle array was duplicated on the top of the DP-1 head to allow exposure control without looking through the viewfinder.
 A Nikon F2 Photomic with Nikkor-S 50 mm f/1.4 lens had a US list price of $660 in 1972.
-Note that SLRs usually sold for 30 to 40 percent below list price.